voidjvmper/self.cv/README.md

 * (2015–2021) Bachelors of Science in Creative Media & Game Technologies
 	* Minor in Procedural Generation
-* (2010–2014) 1High School diploma in Information Technology
+* (2010–2014) High School diploma in Information Technology

 ## Extra-curricular: